Skip to main content

 Required DNS Records

 DKIM adds a digital signature to every email.
-AWS SES signs outgoing emails with a private key, and receiving servers verify using the public key published in these records.
+Sequenzy generates a unique key pair for your domain — outgoing emails are signed with the private key, and receiving servers verify using the public key published in this record.

 TypeNameValue